As Europe boils, climate change will fuel even worse heatwaves: Experts

 "Europe is very much affected by changes in atmospheric circulation," co-author Kai Kornhuber, a climate scientist at Columbia University, told Reuters.
 "It's a heatwave hot spot."

 Britain is also bracing itself for high temperatures.
-The UK Met Office on Thursday issued an amber warning about the approach of extreme heat for much of England and parts of Wales into early next week, meaning temperatures could exceed 35 deg C.
+The United Kingdom Met Office on Thursday issued an amber warning about the approach of extreme heat for much of England and parts of Wales into early next week, meaning temperatures could exceed 35 deg C.

 Extreme heat can be deadly to people.
 Dr Lo said that on average, about 2,000 extra deaths in England are linked to heatwaves each year.